 Take your minimal viable product, or proposed product, to “friends of the firm” who meet your ideal client profile.
 You do not need brochures, websites or other marketing materials for this step.
 A Power Point deck is sufficient to explain the benefits and the concept.
 Implement the solution again and again.
 Learn, refine and substantiate.
 I recommend 10 successful engagements.
 If your market is viable and your process is scalable, getting to 10 should be relatively straightforward.
 Once you are through 10 engagements, think about launching and marketing the product.

-Fallacy 4: Next to the time consumption of creating a name, the marketing step sucks up the most resources.
+Fallacy of marketing: Next to the time consumption of creating a name, the marketing step sucks up the most resources.
 Trying to build demand for a product takes time and money.
 A launch is just the beginning, and the initial “launch” effect wears off quickly.
 Building demand requires substantial and sustained resources.
 Most firms have an initial push and then move on to the next practice’s priority.
 This is why it is critical to establish firm-wide support and commitment to a minimum three-year marketing investment.
 A marketing plan is much more than a press release, a few webinars and a vanity URL.
 Your marketing plan should leverage your firm-wide branding efforts, but focus on nurturing leads for the product.
 This means a comprehensive approach that educates prospects on the issues, builds demand and seamlessly moves them through their buying process.